A classification system for Australian social sector initiatives and entities

 In April 2016, we released CLASSIE 1.0 and started integrating relevant parts into various Our Community websites and platforms.
 More feedback followed, resulting in Version 1.1, which was released in August 2016.
 A big milestone was reached in November 2016, with the release of CLASSIE 2.0 and the move to incorporate parts of CLASSIE into SmartyGrants, Our Community's grants management platform.
 This move made the Subject and Beneficiaries sections of CLASSIE available to hundreds of grantmakers and, through them, many thousands of not-for-profit organisations.

-In August 2017, we released CLASSIE 2.1, which will be adopted by GiveNow, Our Community's online donations platform.
+In August 2017, we released CLASSIE 2.1, which was adopted by GiveNow, Our Community's online donations platform.
 This release saw some significant changes to the Organisation sections as well as a name and concept change to the Beneficiaries section, which is now a more versatile Population section.

 In June 2018, we released CLASSIE 2.1.1, a minor update to the structure of the CLASSIE sections and sheets.

-CLASSIE is very much a work in progress - we plan regular updates in the initial stages of the rollout.
+CLASSIE is very much a work in progress - we continue to plan regular updates in the initial stages of the rollout.

-This project is being driven by Our Community, a 15-year-old Australian social enterprise and accredited B Corporation that provides information, infrastructure, connections and tools that enable government and other change agents to build stronger communities.
+This project is being driven by Our Community, a social enterprise and highly-ranked accredited B Corporation that provides information, infrastructure, connections, tools and data science programs that enable government and other change agents to build stronger communities.

 Our partners in that work are grantmakers (local, state and federal government, corporate, community and philanthropic), not-for-profit organisations, donors, enlightened businesses, and other community builders.